cHaynes05/CourseworkPortfolio/README.md

 - Small programs and utilities
 - Course assignments and labs
-- Larger projects developed over multiple weeks
 - Experiments and practice implementations

-Projects are organized into folders, typically grouped by course or topic.
+Projects are organized into folders by taken classes.

 ## Purpose

 - Document academic progress
 - Showcase practical programming experience
 - Provide reference material for future work
-- Demonstrate growth over time

 ## Notes